 Integrated fingerprint readers are available on select products.
 In order to use the fingerprint reader, you must enroll your fingerprints in HP Client Security's Credential Manager.
-Refer to the HP Client Security software Help.
+For more information, see the HP Client Security software Help.

 After you enroll your fingerprints in Credential Manager, you can use HP Client Security's Password Manager to store and fill in your user names and passwords in supported websites and applications.